-- (a) Each local fire marshal, the State Fire Marshal or their respective designees, shall conduct inspections as prescribed in section 29-305 of the Connecticut General Statutes, of buildings and facilities regulated by the Connecticut State Fire Safety Code within their jurisdictions. - (b) Each local fire marshal, the State Fire Marshal or their respective designees, may conduct inspections as often as may be necessary during the construction of new buildings, structures or additions, and during the course of renovations, alterations or modernizations for the purpose of satisfying themselves that all work is in accordance with the approved plans, specifications and this code. - (c) The minimum requirements for the frequency of inspections as prescribed in section 29-305 of the Connecticut General Statutes shall be as follows: - (1) Annual inspections for the occupancy classifications all R Residential, A-1, A-2, E, H-1, I-2 including small I-2, M selling consumer fireworks [sparklers and fountains] (1.4G), H-3 containing consumer fireworks [sparklers and fountains] (1.4G). - (2) Inspections every two years for the occupancy classifications A-3, H-2, I-3, I-4, B-Medical, B-College, Ambulatory Health Care. - (3) Inspections every three years for occupancy classifications B, H-3, M, S-1, A-4, A-5. - (4) Inspections every four years for the occupancy classifications F-1, F-2, H-4, H-5, S-2, U.
+- (d) Each local fire marshal, the State Fire Marshal and their respective designees shall conduct inspections as prescribed in section 29-305 of the Connecticut General Statutes, as amended by Public Act 21-165 of buildings and facilities regulated by the Connecticut State Fire Safety Code within their jurisdictions. - (e) Each local fire marshal, the State Fire Marshal and their respective designees may conduct inspections as often as may be necessary during the construction of new buildings, structures or additions, and during the course of renovations, alterations or modernizations for the purpose of satisfying themselves that all work is in accordance with the approved plans, specifications and this code. - (f) The minimum requirements for the frequency of inspections as prescribed in Section 29-305 of the Connecticut General Statutes shall be as follows: - 5.
+Annual inspections for the occupancy classifications all R Residential, A-1, A-2, E, H-1, I-1, I-2 including small I-2, M selling consumer fireworks [sparklers and fountains] (1.4G), H-3 containing consumer fireworks [sparklers and fountains] (1.4G). - 6.
+Inspections every two years for the occupancy classifications A-3, H-2, I-3, I-4, B-Medical, B-College, Ambulatory Health Care. - 7.
+Inspections every three years for occupancy classifications B, H-3, M, S-1, A-4, A-5. - 8.
+Inspections every four years for the occupancy classifications F-1, F-2, H-4, H-5, S-2, U.